Aggressive Birds And Bird Feeders

 And it’s not just large birds that can cause chaos at bird feeders.
 The term bully birds can also apply to flocks of smaller birds.
 Social birds, such as sparrows, can arrive at bird feeders in large numbers scaring away individual birds or crowding out feeders making it difficult for other species to get a look in.

-Avoid ground feeders
+Protect ground feeders

 Many large birds prefer to feed from the ground so if they have the opportunity to get easy access to a ground feeder they will.
 Either avoid ground feeding altogether or use a ground feeder sanctuary to prevent larger birds, as well as cats and other predators accessing the food.